 - 3. Only the following equipment is permitted to be brought into Parc Ferme:

 - Front & Rear bike stand;

-- Tyre warmer/warmers;
+- Tyre warmer/warmers:

 - Tyre pressure gauge;

 - Pyrometer for measuring tyre temperature

-- Handheld blower for cooling;
+- · Handheld blower for cooling;

-- 4. It is a requirement that when entering Parc Ferme riders align their motorcycles in queues of single file or as instructed by technical staff.

-- Failure to comply with any direction from ASBK Technical Staff whist in Parc Ferme will result in the matter being referred to ASBK Race Direction for further action.

-- 5. Crew members and authorised personnel are not permitted to enter the designated technical inspection impound (Parc Ferme) area until all machines have entered and come to a stop.
-Crew members and authorised personnel are to wait for instructions by the Series Chief Technical Officer or his representative that they may enter.

-6. Competitors who finish in the top three will be instructed by race officials to move directly to Parc Ferme located at the podium for the duration of the presentation.
+- 4. It is a requirement that when entering Parc Ferme riders align their motorcycles in queues of single file at least 1.5m apart to ensure a safety distance between motorcycles or as instructed by technical staff. - Failure to comply with any direction from ASBK Technical Staff whist in Parc Ferme will result in the matter being referred to ASBK Race Direction for further action. - 5.
+Crew members and authorised personnel are not permitted to enter the designated technical inspection impound (Parc Ferme) area until all their machine machines have has entered and come to a stop at which time they must enter in a safe manner.
+Crew members and authorised personnel are to wait for instructions follow any further instructions by the Series Chief Technical Officer or his representative that they may after they enter. - 6.
+Competitors who finish in the top three will be instructed by race officials to move directly to Parc Ferme located at the podium for the duration of the presentation.
 Only the rider and two crew members will be permitted in Parc Ferme once access has been granted.